sopra-fs23-group-10/sopra-fs23-group-10-server/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 Clone the client-repository onto your local machine with the help of [Git](https://git-scm.com/downloads).
+Open Git Bash in your folder, where you want to store your project and write the following command:

 ```git clone https://github.com/sopra-fs23-group-10/sopra-fs23-group-10-server.git```